askST: My family is hosting a party but I have Covid-19. Can it go on if I stay in my room?

 “As to joining in with a mask – do it with full disclosure to your guests, provided they are all young and healthy.
 Do not share food and drinks.”

 Prof Tambyah said: “If you are symptomatic, you should stay away.
-But according to current MOH (Ministry of Health) recommendations, if you are not symptomatic, you can ‘return to normal activities’.
+According to current MOH (Ministry of Health) recommendations, if you are not symptomatic, you can ‘return to normal activities’.
 I am not sure if a noisy party constitutes normal activities, but that would depend on your risk assessment.

 “If you stay in your room, the party should go on, especially if it is your grandmother’s 90th birthday!
 Although I am sure that your aunties are not likely to believe that the virus cannot pass through closed doors and would insist on moving the venue away from your home.”